 Getting Started with SOM (Downloading the Software)

 NOTE: Do not use Screencast-O-Matic through the Screencast-O-Matic company's website or you will only have access to the free version without editing capabilities.
-Follow the instructions below to connect to Screencast-O-Matic through the Cal Poly portal so you can edit your video and enjoy all the bells and whistles offered to you through our Cal Poly license.
+Cal Poly owns a Team Premier License which includes all Deluxe features referenced in this video.
+(You can see a full feature list here.)

 Open your browser (Safari, Chrome, or Firefox) and go to:

 - The Cal Poly portal page will appear.
 Log in with your Cal Poly username and password as you normally would.

 The first time you log in through the Cal Poly portal to Screencast-O-Matic, it will ask you to type your First and Last Name and agree to the terms of service by clicking on the checkbox.
 When you have filled out this box, click on the blue button labeled Create Account at the bottom of the dialog box.

 SOM will return you to the SOM web page.
 Click on Start Recorder.
 (The first time you do this, SOM will guide you through installing the Screen Recorder Launcher.)

 When you click Start Recorder for this first time, SOM will ask to allow it to download the Screen Recorder Launcher.
 Click the Allow button.
 (SOM will not do this every time you use it, but when you create your account for the first time, it needs to download its software to your computer).

 After you allow downloads, your browser will begin downloading the SOM software.
 When the InstallScreenRecorderLaunche.dmg is downloaded to your computer, double-click it to start the installation.
 (Note: This next screenshot may look different depending upon which browser you are using.)